 Penelope Jewell.
 In an ongoing tradition of honor and support, I am Penelope’s twentieth Master Initiate.
 I am very close to ten of her other Master Initiates—sending Reiki to them daily, spending quality time together at annual retreat gatherings, meeting monthly online via Zoom, and regularly communicating by email and WhatsApp.
 Though we live across the world, we are united in family love through Reiki.

 Anne’s Vision for Reiki

 Reiki is a natural healing art that anyone can learn for personal support and for use with any living thing.
-Though Reiki is a means of working with energy that we cannot see, it is not a religion and requires no particular belief system.
+Reiki is a means of working with energy that we cannot see.
+It is not a religion and requires no particular belief system.
 Here in Kerrville, Texas, I see so many opportunities to utilize Reiki as an integrative therapy tool…Peterson Regional Medical Center, the Veterans’ Hospital, cancer and cardiac clinics, wellness clinics, palliative and hospice care, nursing homes, and countless individuals who seek to support within themselves an innate balance.
-I hold the intention to assist in opening Kerrville-area doors to the ready availability of Reiki…and I invite you to support this intention and to share your personal vision for Reiki with me, as well.